 Give Feedback to People That You Want Long Term Relationships with

 Would you give feedback to a random stranger doing something that's bad for them?
 Probably not.
 Now, imagine that you knew this person.
 You would try to reason with this person, and hopefully nudge them in the right direction.
 You give feedback to people that you care about and want a long term relationship with.
 I believe this is also true at work.
 Even if someone isn’t your report, it’s worth sharing your feedback if you can deliver it usefully.

 Giving feedback is tricky since people often get defensive.
 There are different schools of thoughts on this, but I try to build a rapport with someone before giving them direct feedback.
 Once you convince someone that you are on their side, people are much more receptive to it.
 Get in the circle.
 While code review feedback is best when it's all at once, that isn't necessarily true for one-on-one feedback.
 Many people default to quick-feedback and I think that doesn't work for people you don't have good rapport with and that it only really works if you are in a position of authority.
 The shortest path is not always the path of least resistance, and so you should build rapport before getting to work.

 ShipIt!
 Presents: Building Mental Models of Ideas That Don’t Change

 Wherever you are, your next journey starts here!
 If building systems from the ground up to solve real-world problems interests you?
-Visit our Engineering career page to find out about our open positions and learn about Digital by Default.
+Visit our Engineering career page to find out about our open positions.